lsst-dm/dmtn-175/index.rst

 .. option:: --finish, --no-finish

-   Controls whether or not to clear `collections.current_run` after all requested quanta are executed successfully, and hence whether the *next* invocation ``pipetask`` that writes to a ``RUN``-type collection will use the same one.
+   Controls whether or not to clear `collections.current_run` after all requested quanta are executed successfully, and hence whether the *next* invocation ``pipetask`` that writes to a `~lsst.daf.butler.CollectionType.RUN`-type collection will use the same one.
    The default behavior depends on other options and the previous state of `collections.current_run`:

    - If `collections.current_run` was previously set and is being used (e.g. :option:`--push` was not passed), or if the full `~lsst.pipe.base.QuantumGraph` was not run, the default is to leave `collections.current_run` in place for the next invocation.

-   - If `collections.current_run` was not previously set, or if other options (e.g. :option:`--push`) were used to create a new ``RUN``-type collection anyway, the default is to clear `collections.current_run` so the next invocation will create a new ``RUN``-type collection as well.
+   - If `collections.current_run` was not previously set, or if other options (e.g. :option:`--push`) were used to create a new `~lsst.daf.butler.CollectionType.RUN`-type collection anyway, the default is to clear `collections.current_run` so the next invocation will create a new `~lsst.daf.butler.CollectionType.RUN`-type collection as well.

 .. option:: --push

-   Create a new ``RUN``-type collection for output datasets created by this method/subcommand.
+   Create a new `~lsst.daf.butler.CollectionType.RUN`-type collection for output datasets created by this method/subcommand.
    If `collections.current_run` is not set, this is the default behavior.
    If it is set, the value of `collections.current_run` is inserted at the front of `collections.past_runs`.

 .. option:: --replace

-   Create a new ``RUN``-type collection for output datasets created by this method/subcommand., dropping `collections.current_run`.
+   Create a new `~lsst.daf.butler.CollectionType.RUN`-type collection for output datasets created by this method/subcommand., dropping `collections.current_run`.
    It is an error to pass this option if `collections.current_run` is not set.

 .. option:: --continue